 She turned and said, "Come on, Mickey.
 You can join me and do whatever the hell the Doctor wants you to do."

 "Okay," Mickey said, following her.

 "Martha!"
 Francine called after her.

 "Bye Mum!"
 Martha called as the door slammed behind her and Mickey.

 Francine sighed and rolling her eyes, turned to her kitchen.

-The Doctor and Rose and Jack were all examining the evidence bags, Jack holding them up with tweezers for the three of them to see.
+The Doctor and Rose and Jack examined the evidence bags, Jack holding them up with tweezers for the three of them to see.